 As the biopharmaceutical industry expands and more patents are issued, the risk increases that our product candidates or platform may be subject to claims of infringement of the patent rights of third parties.
 Because patent applications are maintained as confidential for a certain period of time, until the relevant application is published we may be unaware of third-party patents that may be infringed by commercialization of any of our product candidates, and we cannot be certain that others have not filed patent applications for a product candidate or technology covered by our pending patent applications, or that we were the first to file a patent application related to a product candidate or technology.
-Our competitors may have filed, and may in the future file, patent applications covering our products or technology similar to ours.
-Any such patent application may have priority over our patent applications or patents, which could require us to obtain rights to issued patents relating to such technologies.
+Our competitors may have filed, and may in the future file, patent applications or patents, which could require us to obtain rights to issued patents relating to such technologies.
 Moreover, because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.